 Why are you being offered Outpatient Induction of Labour?

-If you have had an uncomplicated pregnancy, with midwife led care, and you are suitable for the Birth Centre, you are likely to be suitable for Outpatient IOL.
+If you have had an uncomplicated pregnancy, with midwife led care, and you are suitable for the Birth Centre, you are likely to be suitable for Outpatient IOL

-Before you are induced.
+Before you are induced- having a 'membrane sweep'

 A sweep can be performed again at your 41 week appointment.
 Your midwife or doctor will book your IOL at this appointment too.
 However, you do not have to have a sweep if you do not want one.

-- You will have your blood pressure, temperature and pulse checked and the midwife will feel your abdomen and listen to the baby’s heartbeat.
+- You will have your blood pressure, temperature and pulse checked

 - If the CTG monitoring is normal, the midwife will begin the IOL.

-All outpatient inductions begin with Propess.
 This is a thin pessary, like a tampon, which contains a hormonal medicine called prostaglandin.
 When you go into labour your body releases a natural prostaglandin which causes changes to your cervix and allows the body to go into labour.
 The Propess works in a similar way.

 The midwife will insert it close to your cervix and it stays inside the vagina for 24 hours.
-During this time, the prostaglandin hormone is slowly released.

-After the Propess has been inserted the baby’s heartbeat will be monitored for 60 minutes, then you will attend the ultrasound department for a scan.
-This is to confirm that everything is normal with your baby and you are safe to return home (sometimes this scan can be performed the day before your IOL if your IOL is booked at the weekend).
+After the Propess has been inserted the baby’s heartbeat will be monitored for 60 minutes.
+This is to confirm that everything is normal and you are safe to return home.

-Following the scan, you can return home.
-Once at home you can continue as normal.
-During the next 24 hours, you may experience some cramping (like period pains), contractions or your waters may break.
-It is possible for you to go into labour with just the Propess.
+During the 24 hours, the prostaglandin hormone is slowly released.
+You may experience some cramping (period like pains), contractions or your waters may break.
+It is possible for you to go to labour with just the Propess.

 You have to be careful not to pull the Propess string when you go to the toilet or have a shower or bath.
 If the Propess does come out, you must call the midwife on Tambootie (MAU) and return to the hospital where she can put it back in for you.